-Deliverables for the current proposed year: (1) Literature review; (2) Tests using the improved aluminum adhesion test apparatus; (3) Results from tests on the PVD coated samples (4) Characterization of interfaces.
+Deliverables for the current proposed year: (1) In-plant die casting trial; (2) Results from the tests on the PVD coated samples; (3) Characterization of the tested samples.

 How the project may be transformative and/or benefit society: This project can lead to a significant improvement in the quality of die castings, allowing them to be used in higher performance applications, which is significant as die casting is normally the lowest cost approach to produce complex aluminum shapes.
 In addition, production costs can be further reduced, resulting in lower per-part costs.